kidlat2024/kidlatnews/content/page/WTFPL 3.0.md

 without restrictions and conditions, or warranties of any kind.
 ````

-## How to use the WTFPL 3.0
+## How to use WTFPL 3.0

 To use this license for your own work, you may do any of the following:

 - Copy the full text above and distribute it with your work.
 Edit the copyright year, name and email/website.
 Replace "work" with "sofware" or something similar.

-- Download the [`WTFPL 3.0`](/license/WTFPL-3.0.txt) text file, modify it as necessary, rename it something like `LICENSE.txt`, and distribute it with your work.
+- Download and edit the [`WTFPL 3.0`](/license/WTFPL-3.0.txt) text file, rename it something like `LICENSE.txt`, and distribute it with your work.

-- Include something like this with your work: "Licensed under WTFPL 3.0", and link to this page.
+- Include something like this with your work: "Licensed under WTFPL 3.0", and link to this page (`https://kidl.at/wtfpl-3.0/`).

 ## Structure of WTFPL 3.0

 In eight concise lines, the WTFPL 3.0 lays out the important provisions of this license.

 - Line 1 specifies the name of the license and its abbreviation.
-- Line 2 specifies its version and when this particular version was written.
+- Line 2 specifies the version and when this particular version was written.
 - Line 4 specifies the copyright year, copyright holder, and contact (email or website).
 - Lines 6 and 7 specifies what you can do regarding the work.
-- Line 8 specifies that there are no restrictions and conditions, and warranties of any kind.
+- Line 8 specifies that there are no restrictions and conditions, or warranties of any kind.

 ````
 1   DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE (WTFPL)